bytecodealliance/wasmtime/cranelift/docs/ir.md

     :arg Name: External name.
     :result GV: Global value.

-### Tables

-Code compiled from WebAssembly often needs access to objects outside of its linear memory.
-WebAssembly uses *tables* to allow programs to refer to opaque values through integer indices.

-A table is declared in the function preamble and can be accessed with the `table_addr` instruction that [traps] on out-of-bounds accesses.
-Table addresses can be smaller than the native pointer size, for example unsigned `i32` offsets on a 64-bit architecture.

-A table appears as a consecutive range of address space, conceptually divided into elements of fixed sizes, which are identified by their index.
-The memory is [accessible].

-The *table bound* is the number of elements currently in the table.
-This is the bound that `table_addr` checks against.

-A table can be relocated to a different base address when it is resized, and its bound can move dynamically.
-The bound of a table is stored in a global value.

-T = dynamic Base, min MinElements, bound BoundGV, element_size ElementSize
-    Declare a table in the preamble.

-    :arg Base: Global value holding the table's base address.
-    :arg MinElements: Guaranteed minimum table size in elements.
-    :arg BoundGV: Global value containing the current table bound in elements.
-    :arg ElementSize: Size of each element.

 ### Constant materialization

 A few instructions have variants that take immediate operands, but in general